AoJ/uikit/Readme.md

   - Set emitter context.  ie. `dialog.context(whatever)` means `dialog.on('event', function() { /* this === whatever */ })`
   - Emitter.on accepts an object with event -> callback mappings for multiple binding
-  - uikit wraped in module.exports for use in CommonJS applications
+  - uikit wrapped in module.exports for use in CommonJS applications

 ## Custom builds